CartoDB/academy/courses/02-design-for-beginners/lesson-1.md

 ![Bad map.]({{site.baseurl}}/img/course2/lesson1/badmap.png)

 It's a pretty ugly map, and also highlights the first three topics we will tackle: colors, data, and labels.
+In this example of a bad map, it's clear that much could be made better by just changing the colors, filtering the data, and changing the labels.
 By taking a look at each of these - discussing which colors, which subset of data, and what kinds of labels - we will start to get an understanding of good map design and be well on our way to designing beautiful maps!